scam-masters/test-quests/documentation/test.md

 Given that we are the Mission story page
 When user click on Go Back to main page button
 Then user should be redirected to main page

+Given i'm in the first exercise page
+When i drag and drop a piece of code from the possible answers to the empty spaces Then the empty spaces should be replaced by the code

+Given i'm in the first exercise page
+When i click on the submit button
+Then my answers should be evaluated and the result should be displayed